top of page

 Mississippi Roots

-This series is made up of photographs of the exposed root systems of toppled trees that line the banks of the Mississippi River near my home in St. Paul.
-The roots are washed clean by flood waters in the spring, then dried by the sun in the low water of summer and fall exposing striking colors, textures, patterns, and forms.
+This series is made from photographs of the exposed root systems of toppled trees that line the banks of the Mississippi River near my home in St. Paul.
+The roots are washed clean and eroded year after year by flood waters, then dried by in the summer sun, revealing exotic textures, patterns, shapes, and colors..

 JB_65 Roots.jpg